naviqore/public-transit-service/README.md

   routes [2].
 - **RESTful API:** Provides an API for querying transit schedule information and connections.

+## Project Structure

+This project is structured as a Maven multi-module project under `org.naviqore`:

+- **public-transit-service**: Library for transit schedule queries and connection routing using GTFS data and the RAPTOR algorithm.
+- **public-transit-service-app**: Spring Boot application that exposes the public transit service via RESTful APIs.
+- **public-transit-service-benchmark**: Benchmarking the performance of the public transit service library.

 ## Installation

 1. Clone the repository: